remoblaser/discord-world-cup/README.md

 ## Commands

 ### Bet
-wc!bet-make <match>   - Make a bet for a match
+wc!bet-make <match> / wc!bet   - Make a bet for a match

 wc!bet-list           - List your bets"